Stadio Delle Alpi: Attendance

 The stadium attendance record was 63,583 set during a UEFA Champions League semi-final (second leg) between Juventus and Real Madrid on 14 May 2003.
 During the 1990 FIFA World Cup, the stadium hosted (among others) a second round match between Argentina and Brazil, as well as a semi-final between West Germany and England.
 Both matches attracted around 60,000 fans.

 The Delle Alpi's design was widely criticised due to the poor visibility.
-This was caused mainly by the distance between the stands and the pitch.
+This was caused mainly by the distance between the stands and the pitch due to the athletics running track.
 Views from the lower tier were also restricted due to the positioning of advertising hoardings.
 The stadium's location on the outskirts of town never found favour with fans, and the stadium design left spectators exposed to the elements.
 These factors contributed to attendances significantly below its capacity; in the 2005–06 season, for example, Juventus' average attendance was 35,880.
 In the Coppa Italia home match against Sampdoria in the 2001–02 season, only 237 spectators showed up.